 Records of attendance are kept by the Chapel Office and can be viewed at Go.Gordon.
 Any missing credits must be reported to the Chapel Office within two weeks of the event.
-All students are expected to remain in good-standing with their Chapel credit requirement.
-After one semester of non-compliance, offending students will be placed on probation with Student Life; parents of dependent students will be notified and a record is kept in the student’s file.
-A second semester of non-compliance will result in sanctions.
+All students are expected to remain in good standing with their Chapel credit requirement.

 Percent reduced is based on how many times per week students have approved conflicts with Monday, Wednesday, and Friday gatherings at 10:25 a.m.
 We are unable to approve reductions for on/off-campus employment or personal internships.
 A new application must be submitted for each semester.

 Students who miss a week or more of classes due to a serious illness may file for two credits per each week of missed classes by having a medical notification sent to the Chapel Office within two weeks of illness.

-Students who are married, commuting, part-time or approved for graduation should receive their reductions automatically.
+Students who are married or commuting should receive their reductions automatically.
 Please contact the Chapel Office with any questions.